awsdocs/aws-cryptography-overview-developer-guide/doc_source/cryptography-concepts.md

 + [stream cipher](#define-stream-cipher)

 **additional authenticated data \(AAD\)**  <a name="term-aad"></a>
-Nonsecret data that is provided to [encryption](#define-encryption) and [decryption](#define-decryption) operations to add provide an additional integrity and authenticity check on the encrypted data\.
+Nonsecret data that is provided to [encryption](#define-encryption) and [decryption](#define-decryption) operations to add an additional integrity and authenticity check on the encrypted data\.
 Typically, the decrypt operation fails if the AAD provided to the encrypt operation does not match the AAD provided to the decrypt operation\.
 [AWS Key Management Service](awscryp-service-kms.md) \(AWS KMS\) and the [AWS Encryption SDK](awscryp-service-encrypt.md) both support AAD by using an [encryption context](#define-encryption-context)\.
 See also: [authenticated encryption](#define-authenticated-encryption)